elliotpark410/convert-docs/README.md

 and

 `
-npm run convert
+pm2 start ecosystem.config.js
 `

+then export a Postman collection to postman_collection directory

 The command will:
+1. pm2 will capture the change in the directory, then run node ./index.js and convert-docs.sh
-1. convert postman_collection.json file to output.yaml file
+2. convert postman_collection.json file to output.yaml file
-2. build Docker garuda-docs-image
+3. build Docker garuda-docs-image
-3. create Docker garuda-docs-container
+4. create Docker garuda-docs-container
-4. open http://localhost:4444/ with a preview
+5. open http://localhost:4444/ with a preview
-5. remove garuda-docs-container
+6. remove garuda-docs-container

 <br>